lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Oral_and_Writing_Business.md

 / I thought we were taking turns—this week is yours and next week is mine, isn't it?

 #### website dev
+@xx Need your help creating a new MAS Aggregate Exposure Report​ page.
+It should look similar to the existing TEST page, but without the file upload feature.
+I'll handle syncing the files to /wp-content/uploads/reports/, so the page just needs to list them for download. @XXX, please provide the UI specs and content details here, and let us know the deadline.
+Thanks!

 Just to clarify, we aren't the owners of the content.
 We handle technical support only, but the pages themselves are maintained by other departments.
 Unfortunately, we don't have the latest files on hand.